aptos-labs/aptos-core/developer-docs-site/docs/guides/move-guides/move-scripts.md

 cd testing
 ```

-2. Set up the Aptos CLI:
+2. Set up the Aptos CLI and [create an account](../get-test-funds.md#create-an-aptos-account):
 ```sh
 aptos init
 ```
 The CLI will ask you which network you want to work with (e.g. `devnet`, `testnet`, `mainnet`).
+Enter: `devnet`

-It will also ask you for your private key (which looks like this: `0xf1adc8d01c1a890f17efc6b08f92179e6008d43026dd56b71e7b0d9b453536be`), or it can generate a new one for you, as part of setting up your account.
+You may reuse an existing private key (which looks like this: `0xf1adc8d01c1a890f17efc6b08f92179e6008d43026dd56b71e7b0d9b453536be`), or it can generate a new one for you, as part of setting up your account.

 3. From this same directory, initialize a new Move project:
 ```sh